-Delta Sigma Theta Sorority, Inc. is a private, not-for-profit organization whose purpose is to provide assistance and support through established programs in local communities throughout the world.
+Delta Sigma Theta Sorority, Inc. is a private, not-for-profit organization whose purpose is to promote academic excellence and to provide assistance and support through established programs in local communities and throughout the world.
 Delta Sigma Theta Sorority, Inc. was founded on January 13, 1913, at Howard University.
-The organization is a sisterhood of predominantly Black, college-educated women.
+The organization is a sisterhood of predominantly Black, college-educated women. • Instagram: thetadeltadst • Redbird Life: Delta Sigma Theta Sorority, Inc.

-· Instagram: thetadeltadst

-• Redbird Life: Delta Sigma Theta Sorority, Incorporated